 To my way of thinking, the greatest buy in quarter scale miniatures is the famous BPF, or Brown Plastic Furniture.
-It is available for less than $5.00 in most miniature stores, often in places like Wal Mart, Hobby Lobby and Michaels, and online at sources like minikitz. com and other small scale dealers; probably even ebay.
+It is available for less than $5.00 in most miniature stores, often in places like Wal Mart, Hobby Lobby and Michaels, and online at sources like minikitz. com and other small scale dealers; also ebay.

 Here are pictures of the furniture.